scar1377/intro-week-solution/day_1/0_computer_fundamentals/README.md

 2. Print your current working directory to the terminal

-3. Use the `cd` command to navigate to the `remote_precourse_1` repository

-4. Use `ls` to print out all the directories and files inside of the `remote_precourse_1` repository.

-5. Change directory back to your home directory and then use `mkdir` to create a new directory called `northcoders`
+3. Change directory back to your home directory and then use `mkdir` to create a new directory called `northcoders`

-6. Change directory into the `northcoders` directory and print your current working directory again
+4. Change directory into the `northcoders` directory and print your current working directory again - always double checking where you are.

-7. Create some directories here called `precourse`, `fundamentals`, `backend`, `frontend` and `mentor_meetings`
+5. Create some directories inside `northcoders` called `precourse`, `fundamentals`, `backend`, `frontend` and `mentor_meetings`

-8. List all the directory contents of `northcoders` and you should have the 4 directories you created just then
+6. List all the directory contents of `northcoders` and you should have the 4 directories you've just created.

-9. Follow the following link and download the folder into your `precourse` directory
+7. Follow the following link and download the folder into your `precourse` directory

-10. Find a unix command online for renaming a file in the command line [get used to looking at documentation online](https://unixguide.readthedocs.io/en/latest/unixcheatsheet/)

-11. Create a new file in your `mentor_meetings` directory called `questions.txt` - look up the commands to do this if you need to.
+8. Create a new file in your `mentor_meetings` directory called `questions.txt` - look up the commands to do this if you need to: you can find some good documentation [online here](http://oliverelliott.org/article/computing/tut_unix/)

+9. Use the `cd` command to navigate to the `northcoders` directory.

+10. Read the following set of instructions